Before You Ask

 - Don't hijack an existing thread.
 If you searched the forum before asking and the help provided in an existing thread did not solve your problem, then your problem is different enough to justify creating a new thread.

 - Create a meaningful thread title.
 So you've searched and haven't found anything that fits your problem?
 Great!
 We can help, but you need to peak our interest with a thread title that briefly describes your problem.
 Many members browse the topic list and choose which threads to post in only by the title.
-Oh, and for future reference, "PHP Help", "PHP Question", or any variation thereof does not describe your problem.
-We're well aware that this forum is about PHP and the majority of threads are asking questions or need help.
+Oh, and for future reference, "C++ Help", "C++ Question", or any variation thereof does not describe your problem.
+We're well aware that this forum is about C++ and the majority of threads are asking questions or need help.

 - If you don't know what the problem is, create a title that tells us what you're trying to do (as opposed to how you're trying to do it).
-For example: "Trying to convert an string to a float".
+For example: "Trying to convert an infix expression to postfix".

 - Ask a question that can be answered.
-Do not ask "What's wrong with my code?", "Why doesn't this work?" or anything else that does not give us useful information
+Do not ask "What's wrong with my code?" or "Why doesn't this work?" or anything else that does not give us useful information

 - We're not psychic.
 Please organize your thoughts and provide as much information as possible to get us onto the same page.
 If we have to play 20 questions just to get enough information to help you, your question is more likely to go unanswered.